 Any grant of options under the Stock Option Plan will be at the discretion of the Board, and the term of any options granted will also be at the discretion of the Board, but will not be in excess of ten years.
-The Stock Option Plan also gives authority to the Board to issue up to 200,000 compensation shares in each calendar year.
-The maximum number of shares which may be issued pursuant to options granted or compensation shares issued under the Stock Option Plan may be equal to, but will not exceed 6,461,470 shares.
-The number of shares which may be issuable to any one optionee under the Stock Option Plan together with all of our other previously established or proposed share compensation arrangements, shall not exceed 5% of the total number of our issued and outstanding common shares on a non-diluted basis.
+The Stock Option Plan also gives authority to the Board to issue up to 200,000 Compensation Shares in each calendar year.
+The maximum number of Shares which may be issued pursuant to options granted or Compensation Shares issued under the Stock Option Plan may be equal to, but will not exceed 6,461,470 Shares.
+The number of Shares which may be issuable to any one optionee under the Stock Option Plan together with all of our other previously established or proposed Share compensation arrangements, shall not exceed 5% of the total number of our issued and outstanding Shares on a non-diluted basis.

-The number of shares which may be issued to Insiders under the Stock Option Plan, together with all of our other previously established or proposed share compensation arrangements, in aggregate, shall not at any time exceed 10% of the total number of our issued and outstanding common shares on a non-diluted basis.
-In addition, the number of shares which may be issuable under the Stock Option Plan, together with all our other previously established or proposed share compensation arrangements, within a one year period: (i) to insiders in aggregate, shall not exceed 7% of the outstanding issue; (ii) to one optionee who is an insider or any associates of such insider, shall not exceed 2% of the outstanding issue: and (iii) to any non-employee director, other than the chair of the Board, shall not exceed an equity award value of \$100,000 (other than options or shares granted or taken in lieu of cash fees).
+The number of Shares which may be issued to Insiders under the Stock Option Plan, together with all of our other previously established or proposed Share compensation arrangements, in aggregate, shall not at any time exceed 10% of the total number of our issued and outstanding Shares on a non-diluted basis.
+In addition, the number of Shares which may be issuable under the Stock Option Plan, together with all our other previously established or proposed Share compensation arrangements, within a one year period: (i) to insiders in aggregate, shall not exceed 7% of the outstanding issue; (ii) to one optionee who is an insider or any associates of such insider, shall not exceed 2% of the outstanding issue: and (iii) to any non-employee director, other than the chair of the Board, shall not exceed an equity award value of \$100,000 (other than options or Shares granted or taken in lieu of cash fees).